Pram1535/Data-structures/README.md

 To compile and execute a C source code to  inventory report for customers To compile and execute a C source code to  swap two numbers using pointers To compile and execute a C source code to calculate factorial of a given number using recursion.
+To compile and execute a C source code to calculate fibonacci series of a given number using recursion To compile and execute a C source code to search for an element in the array using linear search algorithm.
+To compile and execute a C source code to search for an element in the array using binary search algorithm To compile and execute a C source code to insert an element in the array at the end of the array.
+To compile and execute a C source code to delete an element in the array at the end of the array To compile and execute a C  source code to perform linear stack operations.
+To compile and execute a C  source code to perform linear stack operations To compile and execute a C  source code to perform linked list operations.